Alipsa/ride/src/bin/readme.md

 ### 1.0 beta 4
 - Add support for text, xml and java files
-- Add context menu to file tree
+- Add context menu to file tree (add and remove dir/file)
+- Track if files are modified and prompts to save when closing if unsaved

 ### 1.0 beta3
 - Add support for running on Windows.